 Further, he’s the great-great-great grandson of Antoine Paccard, who in 1796 created the Liberty Bell now in Independence Hall, Philadelphia.*

-Alfred Paccard is in Phoenix returning a visit to Phil Toreau, the president of the Toreau Land and Cattle Company, 5509 East Washington street.
+Alfred Paccard is in Phoenix returning a visit to Phil Tovrea, the president of the Tovrea Land and Cattle Company, 5509 East Washington Street.

-Toreau was a guest of Paccard in Annecy in May while touring France.
-While there, Toreau inspected Paccard’s foundry and took a liking to the replicas of the Liberty Bells being made for the 48 states.
+Tovrea was a guest of Paccard in Annecy in May while touring France.
+While there, Tovrea inspected Paccard’s foundry and took a liking to the replicas of the Liberty Bells being made for the 48 states.

-So he bought one to mount in front of Toreau’s.
+So he bought one to mount in front of Tovrea’s.

 THE BELL is en route from New York to Phoenix.
-It will be set up in front of Toreau’s in a week or so.
+It will be set up in front of Tovrea’s in a week or so.

 Paccard flew into Phoenix Saturday from San Francisco.